-Also, you can advertise your class sessions by taking weekly online meditation class, it will also help in increasing your clientele.
+Also, you can advertise your class sessions by taking weekly online meditation classes, which will also help in increasing your clientele.

 While advertising you should make use of techniques like word of mouth and media.

-• Media: You can start marketing through a sponsored post on social media.
-Alternatively, you can also publish an ad on radio or local newspaper or conduct a workshop and advertise it through the newspaper.
+- Media: You can start marketing through a sponsored post on social media.
+Alternatively, you can also publish an ad on the radio or local newspaper or conduct a workshop and advertise it through the newspaper.